Connect API Proxy

 Refer to the full Connect API here.

-Authenticating on behalf of your user
+Authenticating on behalf of your users

 Using the Pipedream SDK